-With the de-escalation of pandemic protocols and the return of performances and festivals, I was invited to remount and present Big Art Group's production of Broke House at La Biennale di Venezia Teatro on June 26 & 27, 2022, in Venice, Italy.
-I was also invited to be in residence with Big Art Group in Rome at Mattatoio Roma from June 14 - 19, 2022.
-The tour finished with a teaching residency at Biennale College in Venice from June 27 to July 3, 2022, teaching some of the same work I share in Digital Devising.
+My touring schedule restarted with the de-escalation of pandemic protocols and the return of performances and festivals in late 2022.
+I was invited to remount and present Big Art Group's production of Broke House at La Biennale di Venezia Teatro on June 26 & 27, 2022, in Venice, Italy.
+I was also invited to lead a residency with Big Art Group in Rome at Mattatoio Roma from June 14 - 19, 2022.
+The tour finished with a teaching invitation at Biennale College in Venice from June 27 to July 3, 2022, teaching some of the same work I share in my class, Beyond The Proscenium.

-Since then, I have had several works presented in a number of venues across mediums and contexts, both nationally and internationally.
+Since then, I restarted the SFX Festival and, this year invited a recent alumnus to curate an evening during this January festival week.
+I have had several works presented in venues across mediums and contexts, both nationally and internationally.
 My 4-channel video, SOS/Animals/Action, was presented in two consecutive Hungry Eyes Film Festivals in Gessen, Germany.
 The first time in 2022, it was in the general curation, and the second time in 2023, it was curated in a "best of" series.
-The video has continued to travel and was recently presented in June 2024 at the Volksbühne Videothek in Berlin, Germany, and will be seen at bb15 in Linz, Austria, in November.
+The work has continued to travel and was recently presented in June 2024 at the Volksbühne Videothek in Berlin, Germany, and bb15 in Linz, Austria, in November.

-SOS/Realness Liberation Front, my two-channel installation, was curated into the group exhibition "Make Me Feel Mighty Real: Drag/Tech and the Queer Avatar" at the Los Angeles gallery Honor Fraser in March-May 2023.
+SOS/Realness Liberation Front, my two-channel installation, was curated into the group exhibition "Make Me Feel Mighty Real: Drag/Tech and the Oueer Avatar" at the Los Angeles gallery Honor Fraser in March-May 2023.
 The exhibition assembled an intergenerational group of visual artists, avant-garde performers, nightlife celebrities, grassroots archivists, DIY publishers, and experimental technologists, emphasizing how technology is used to transcend traditional boundaries of gender, sex, biology, and human subjectivity to celebrate adaptability and resilience in the face of oppression.

-In the fall of 2023, my company and I were commissioned to create an immersive performance installation by the National Theatre of Veneto and the Port Authority of Venice.
-THE RENDER delved into the complex challenges that climate change presents to humanity and the natural world.
-Situated in Venice's Arterminal, the installation-performance space was layered with cameras, projections, bodies, and sound, and examined behaviors within and across community networks, and exploring strategies for realigning actions towards homes, locations, ecologies, and communities.
-We worked with the recent Accademia Teatrale Carlo Goldoni graduates, and I hired a recent SLC Theatre MFA graduate to oversee the video system and operate it during the performances.
-We rehearsed for four weeks, and the production ran for two weeks.
+In the fall of 2023, my company and I were commissioned to create an immersive performance by the National Theatre of Veneto and the Port Authority of Venice.
+THE RENDER delved into the complex challenges climate change presents to humanity and the natural world.
+We worked with the recent Accademia Teatrale Carlo Goldoni graduates and local climate scientists.
+I also hired a recent SLC Theatre MFA graduate to oversee and operate the video system during the performances.
+We rehearsed for four weeks, and the production ran for two weeks in the Venice Port Authority Arterminal.

-Big Art Group has returned to our production schedule of a new original work every two years, intermittently giving short tours of produced works.
+Big Art Group has returned to our production schedule of a new original work every two years, intermittently organizing short tours of produced works.
 We are raising funds, writing grants, and developing a new large-scale work titled TROUBLE to be presented in 2025/26.
-Trouble blends Big Art Group's queer theatrics with the "troubled" possibilities engendered by AI, computer vision, and hyper-materiality.
-The work interrogates and undoes the structures of the Western theatrical canon, fostering a form where multiplicity and marginalized narratives flourish.
-Utilizing a machine learning corpus infused with decolonized discourse, counter-textual historical, contemporary documentary analyses, and queer theory, the project employs machine learning algorithms to anatomize and reconfigure canonical Western plays.
-Trouble amalgamates site-specific, socially engaged, and documentary practices with AI-driven text, show control, and machine learning critique from past Big Art research.
-It is further enriched by the company's pioneering real-time film methodologies.
+TROUBLE blends Big Art Group's queer theatrics with the "troubled" possibilities engendered by AI, computer vision, and hyper-materiality.
+TROUBLE amalgamates site-specific, socially engaged, and documentary practices with AI-driven text, show control, and machine learning critique from past Big Art Group research.
+This December, I will lead a workshop for my class, Performance Lab, during Big Art Group's residency at CultureHub in NYC.